 - While we’re on the subject of clothes – ladies, DON’T bring stilettos.
 Unless you’re an expert at walking long distances in high heels down cobblestone streets, we’re willing to bet you’ll be going out in flats.
 Can’t stand the height difference?
 Bring a pair of wedges or buy a cute pair of heeled espadrilles on arrival.
 You’ll want to look fashionable, but spare yourself the agony of bailing on a night own because you can’t walk!

 - DON’T load down your suitcase with full size bottles of your favorite products, be it shampoo or peanut butter.
-Trust us, you’ll be fine without it!
+Trust us, you’ll be fine without it and can use mail order for you addiction to Jif.

-- DON’T burden yourself with smaller appliances such as hair dryers or electric shavers.
-The wattage and plugs usually won’t match up and as a result you’ll be left with a useless device, or worse, you’ll blow a fuse and fry your machine.
-Wait and get a new one in Spain.
-You might even consider splitting the cost of sharable items such as flat irons to cut down on costs.
+- Want to bring small appliances to Spain?
+DON’T burden yourself with hair dryers or electric shavers.
+The wattage and plugs usually won’t match up and as a result you’ll be left with a useless device; worse, you’ll blow a fuse and fry your machine.
+Wait and get a new one in Spain or even consider splitting the cost of sharable items such as flat irons to cut down on costs.

 - DON’T cram your suitcase with sheets and towels.
 Most apartments in Spain come fully furnished and many will include them for you.
 If your apartment doesn’t or the idea of used sheets simply doesn’t appeal to you, wait to buy once you’re in Spain.
 IKEA and Carrefour are great for cheap household items.